nikitavoloboev/data/productivity/flow/rules.md

 - Don't leave unnecessary whitespace between headings and text.
 - Don't need to add `:` to the end of text when adding image below as it is implicit.
 - Only use HTML to adjust the image if the original size is not what I need.
 Don't adjust images blindly and check how the final image looks rendered compared to the text.
 - Use __Bold__ for strong emphasis.
 Use _Italic_ for soft emphasis.
-And `code quotes` for actual code, variables and path names and quoting inline (in same sentence).
+And `code quotes` for actual code, variables, path names and quoting inline (in same sentence).

 ## GitHub
 - Add appropriate topics to each repo.
 - Make many experiments and share them.
-- Add credits to repos and acknowledge work of people I am using at end of repos (`Credits`).
+- Add credits to repos and acknowledge work of people I am using at end of repos.
+Under `# Credits`.
 - Use relative links instead of hard wired links.
 For example in GitHub you can use `../../issues/` to reference issues of current repo from readme.

 ## GitHub README